Effects of Climate Change Stories

 View of Colombian Amazon rainforest canopy and blue sky

-• What are nature-based solutions and how can they help us address the climate crisis?
+• What are nature-based solutions and how can they help us address climate change

 August 12, 2024

-Tackling the climate crisis will be one of the biggest challenges of our time, and nature itself can contribute to the fight.
+Tackling climate change will be one of the biggest challenges of our time, and nature itself can contribute to the fight.

 Stormy sunrise over the Badlands